-The Tri-Valley’s weekend brunch scene on Saturday and Sunday mornings is deliciously bustling without the long waits and required reservations.
+The Tri-Valley’s weekend brunch scene on Saturday and Sunday mornings is deliciously bustling without the long waits or required reservations.
 Whether you’re craving a plate of avocado toast, fresh and seasonal dishes, or bottomless mimosas, these brunch spots have got something on the menu for you.
 Here’s our line-up of the best brunch in the Tri-Valley.

 This local favorite is known for their picture-perfect plates and their popular menu of “toastinis”.
 Try their avocado and egg toastini (pictured above), or the sweet yet savory Elvis Presley toastini made with bacon, banana and honey, and you won’t be disappointed.
 Luckily for us, you can visit The Press at either of their Pleasanton or Livermore locations for a flavorful and picturesque start to your day.